pgadmin-org/pgadmin4/docs/en_US/tablespace_dialog.rst

 .. image:: images/tablespace_parameters.png

-Use the *Parameters* tab to set parameters for the tablespace:
+Use the *Parameters* tab to set parameters for the tablespace.
+Click the *Add* icon (+) to add a row to the table below.

-* Use the drop-down listbox next to *Parameter name* to select a parameter.
+* Use the drop-down listbox next to *Name* to select a parameter.
-* Click *Add* to add the parameter name to the table below.
 * Use the *Value* field to set a value for the parameter.

-Click *Add* to specify each additional parameter; to discard a parameter, click the trash icon to the left of the row and confirm deletion in the *Delete Row* dialog.
+Click the *Add* icon (+) to specify each additional parameter; to discard a parameter, click the trash icon to the left of the row and confirm deletion in the *Delete Row* dialog.

 Click the *Security* tab to continue.